-What is Oxycodone?
+What Is Oxycodone?

 Help is out there

-Effects of Oxycodone Use
+Effects Of Oxycodone Use

 The developers engineered OxyContin to dissolve over a period of 12 hours for long-lasting relief.
 However, users soon discovered that ingesting the crushed tablet before gave them the relief all at once, with a strength similar to that of Morphine.

-Call now to be connected to a compassionate treatment specialist.
+Call now to be connected to a treatment provider.

 This is a common story of a person just trying to take care of their pain that eventually leads them to look for illegal, dangerous ways to self-medicate.
 The shame a person feels in realizing this often pushes them from admitting their mistake.
 Sadly, without confronting the issue, they may never receive the help they need.
 If this has happened to you, do not be afraid to speak out.
 It happens more often than you might suspect.
-While it may seem like no one is being hurt from this, you may not realize the damage this addiction is causing to your relationships.
+While it may seem like no one is being hurt from this, you may not realize the damage this addiction is causing to you or your your relationships.